 The Grand Canal

-The Grand Canal is the major water channel in Venice where most of the city’s water traffic passes.
+The Grand Canal is the primary water channel in Venice, where most of the city’s water traffic passes.
 One end of the canal leads into the lagoon near the Santa Lucia railway station, so you’re greeted with a magnificent view as soon as you exit the station when you arrive, and the other end leads into the basin at San Marco.
 It is 3.8 km long, and 30 to 90 m wide, with an average depth of 5 metres.

 Santi Giovanni e Paolo